The Wood Products Safeguard Inquiry Is Live — Here's What Changes for Your CADs and What Doesn't

 If they find injury and recommend remedies, the government has 120 days to decide whether to implement them.
 Assume they do.
 Safeguard measures are WTO-compliant and less politically contentious than SIMA duties because they don’t single out specific countries.
 Expect tariff rate quotas (first X tonnes duty-free, everything above at Y%) or a flat surtax, possibly with exclusions for FTA partners depending on how the legal team structures it.

 Here’s the operational kicker: safeguard duties are usually not SIMA duties, so they’re not administered through the anti-dumping schedule.
-They’ll show up as a separate line on your B3, possibly with a new rate code.
+They’ll show up as a separate line on your CAD, possibly with a new rate code.
 Your broker will need to declare subject goods at time of entry, and CBSA will assess the surtax along with regular duties and GST.
 If you’re on RPP, that means your bond calculation needs to account for the additional exposure once the measures kick in.
 A 25% safeguard surtax on $500K of monthly flooring imports is a $125K swing in your provisional payment and your bond buffer.

 If your current RPP bond was sized tight, this could push you over.
 The math is still 24% of your trailing twelve-month duty and tax liability, but if your duty rate jumps mid-year, CBSA recalculates.
 If you’re already close to your bond ceiling, you’ll either need to top up or switch back to periodic release until you can get a new bond in place.
 Compliance housekeeping you don’t want to do in a rush.